ho-han-sheng/psyconnect-documentation/content/docs/03-making-edits/setting-up-vscode.md

 date: '2023-01-07T00:00:00+08:00'
 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 20
+toc: false
 ---

 1. On startup, you will be greeted with the `Get Started` page.
 A few options are available, you would want to use `Open Folder`.

 ![Screenshot of VSCode Welcome Page](vscode-welcome.png)

-1. This opens the native Windows Explorer.
+2. This opens the native Windows Explorer.
 Navigate to the location you saved your local, cloned repository to as specified in [Cloning-the-fork-to-local-computer](Getting-Started.md#cloning-the-fork-to-local-computer).
 Ensure that the folder selected is correct, i.e., `PsyConnect.github.io`.

     (A) This can be achieved by single-clicking the corresponding folder.